-Education Research (3 credits)
+Education Research

 This course is designed to introduce students to the basic techniques of conducting and analyzing educational research.
 Emphasis will be given to concepts, procedures, vocabulary of quantitative research and the involvement of the PK-12 learner.
-Students will complete a short research project using data provided.
-(MAT)
+Students will develop and plan an action research project.

-Critical Literacy (3 credits)
+Critical Literacy